Skip to Main Content

 Texas Law

-The association's governing documents often provide a way to submit a complaint directly to the association.
-A conversation or examination of the association's rules can often resolve many misunderstandings and disagreements.
+Talking to the board or checking the association's rules can sometimes resolve misunderstandings and disagreements.
+The association's governing documents will often provide a way to submit a complaint directly to the association.

 Housing discrimination complaints may be submitted to the Texas Workforce Commission.